zrbyte/rhkpy/README.md

 # RHK STM data analysis tool

-Based on the spym project (version 0.9), for personal use in our research group.
-If you want to contribute, please do so in the main [rescipy project](https://github.com/rescipy-project/spym).
+Based on the [spym project](https://github.com/rescipy-project/spym) (version 0.9), for use in our research group.

 Documentation can be found here: https://zrbyte.github.io/rhkpy/